Skip to content

 "response_time": response_time,

-"cache_hit": True
+"cache_hit": True,

 }

-# Check for similar message (fuzzy matching)
+# Check for similar data processing query (semantic matching)

-similar_response = self._find_similar_response(message)
+similar_response = self._find_similar_data_processing_response(message)

 if similar_response: